 The primary way to create an excellent IT support relationship is to communicate expectations clearly.
 Both the IT support team and the client must understand the scope of services offered and expected.
 This can include which communication channels are used, expected response times, charges involved if applicable, and the languages support is available in.
 This helps to avoid frustration and misunderstandings.
 When both parties are clear about how the relationship works, it can be used to everyone’s advantage.

 Where possible, provide your client opportunities to solve problems on their own.
 This can save them time by getting them back in action quickly and avoids a support call or email chain.
 Create a solid FAQ (draw on two sources for these: your most commonly asked questions and what you wish you could tell your clients).
-Make sure your user interfaces are as friendly as possible.
+Make sure your user interfaces are as user-friendly as possible.
 Automate data enquiries like password reset or license key access.
 Streamlining and automating common requests will save both time for both parties.

 Create a document library

 This idea is in line with the drive to make your clients self-sufficient.
 When you create a guidance documentation for a package or program, or you write up helpful information that isn’t security-sensitive, upload it to a publicly accessible source.
 When you next answer a query, include a link to the supporting documents or information.
 Once clients are aware that a collection of documents exists they may seek the answers there next time before contacting you.

 Look for the best in people

 It can be frustrating to deal with customer support queries.
 It might feel like clients purposefully call you when you are at your busiest or arrange to have three people call with the same question in a morning.
 Excellent customer service stems from understanding that enquiries, challenges, misunderstandings and mistakes are very rarely a personal attack or commentary on you or your work.
 No matter how frustrated you are, give your very kindest and most attentive responses to every single client.
 It may be the only interaction they ever have with your brand.